Aiven-Labs/pgvector-find-faces-talk/slides/slides.rst

 There were 779 photos, and 5006 faces.

-Going through them manually, I found 25 that had my face visible, but some were in a crowd or obscured, three were of my back (!) and two were with a false moustache
+Going through them manually, I found 25 that had my face visible,

+ * some were in a crowd or obscured,
+ * three were of my back (!)
+ * two were with a false moustache

 Results the program found
 -------------------------